gamal-abdelhakm/Handwritten-Signature-Identification-Verification-and-Detection/README.md

 Train another model to determine whether the signature is real or forged.
 Train Signature Detection model using YOLO.
 Notebooks show results from training on my personal computer.
-Siamese and YOLO models are saved from the training results on Colab.
+Siamese and YOLO models were saved from the training results on Colab.